Gabbykoms/Ctrl-Alt-Elite/README.md

 ---
 ## AI Service Message Queue (RabbitMQ)

+`Note:` Currently, this feature is not integrated to the main branch and thus, not deployed.

 The AI Service uses **RabbitMQ** for asynchronous chat request processing, enabling better scalability and rate limiting.

 ### Architecture Flow